turbot/steampipe-plugin-urlscan/docs/tables/urlscan_global.md

 ---
-title: "Steampipe Table: urlscan_global - Query OCI Urlscan Global Data using SQL"
+title: "Steampipe Table: urlscan_global - Query Urlscan Global Data using SQL"
-description: "Allows users to query global data from OCI Urlscan, providing insights into the overall scan results and metadata."
+description: "Allows users to query global data from Urlscan, providing insights into the overall scan results and metadata."
 ---

-# Table: urlscan_global - Query OCI Urlscan Global Data using SQL
+# Table: urlscan_global - Query Urlscan Global Data using SQL

-The OCI Urlscan Global Data is a resource that provides an overview of the scan results from Urlscan.
+The Urlscan Global Data is a resource that provides an overview of the scan results from Urlscan.
 It includes data such as the overall status of the scan, task details, page metadata, and other associated information.
 This data is valuable for understanding the general outcome and details of the scans performed by Urlscan.

 ## Table Usage Guide

-The `urlscan_global` table provides insights into the global scan data within OCI Urlscan.
+The `urlscan_global` table provides insights into the global scan data within Urlscan.
 As a security analyst, explore scan-specific details through this table, including the overall status, task details, and page metadata.
 Utilize it to uncover information about the scans, such as the overall results, the details of the tasks performed, and the metadata of the scanned pages.

+**Important Notes**
+- You must specify the `scan` in the `where` clause to query this table.

 ## Examples